WMDR (AM)

 WMDR (1340 AM) is an American radio station licensed to Augusta, Maine.
 It is owned by Light of Life Ministries and carries religious children's programming.

 History

-The 1340 frequency was previously known as WFAU; in 1994, its call sign and nostalgia format moved to 1280 AM, while 1340 became religious station WMDR.
+WMDR signed on the air on October 2, 1946, as an affiliate of Mutual and Yankee networks. in 1994, its call sign and nostalgia format moved to 1280 AM, while 1340 became religious station WMDR.
 (The 1280 frequency became WJYE in 2014 and WHTP in 2020).
 In May 1998, WMDR changed formats to a religious children's format, changing to southern gospel in late 2005, with the religious children's format moving to WMDR-FM.
 In March 2007, AM 1340 once again flipped formats with its FM counterpart, inheriting the contemporary Christian music format.

 In 2009, the religious children's format was moved to an on demand section of their website and 1340 changed to a Christian-based talk radio station.

 Sometime in early 2017, WMDR returned to airing a religious children's format, now branded as "The Arrow".